-You should get as output ... nothing whatsoever.
-If you get an error like "ImportError: No module named vtk", then it is likely that the environment variables haven't seen set.
-Refer to Setting environment variables.
+You should get as output . . . nothing whatsoever.
+If you get an error like "ImportError: No module named vtk", then it is likely that the n88tools is not installed, or that the anaconda python environment is not activated.
+Refer to Section 1.4.4.

 We recommend also having a version number in your script.
 Increment it whenever you change the script (not every time you add a line, but if you modify the finished script later so that the resulting model is somewhat different, then increment the version number.)
 We'll see soon how we can ensure that the script version number gets written into the log of the n88model file.
 Although we're not accountants, we highly recommend having an audit trail that will allow you to know exactly how a given model was generated.
 (Obviously, you should archive copies of every version of your script, not just the most recent one.
 You should also floss daily, which we're sure that you do.)
-For now, just add a version number to the script with this line (we are on version 2, since an earlier version of this manual had a slightly different implementation of this script),
+For now, just add a version number to the script with this line.
+We are on version 3, since this tutorial has been in the manual for quite some time, and it has been tweaked a couple of times.